werf/werf/docs/_includes/reference/cli/werf_helm_search_repo.md

       --devel=false
             use development versions (alpha, beta, and release candidate releases), too.
 Equivalent to version `>0.0.0-0`.
-If --version is set, this is ignored --max-col-width=50
+If --version is set, this is ignored --fail-on-no-result=false
+            search fails if no results are found --max-col-width=50
             maximum column width for output table
   -o, --output=table